pmcharrison/voicer/README.md

 Chord voicing is the art of assigning pitch heights to pitch classes.
-This package, `voicer`, optimises the voicings of chord sequences according to objective criteria, instantiated in a customistable cost function.
-It uses the Viterbi algorithm, as implemented in the `seqopt` package, to guarantee that the voiced chord sequence globally maximises this cost function.
+This package, `voicer`, optimises the voicings of chord sequences according to an objective cost function.
+The Viterbi algorithm is used to guarantee solution optimality.

 Status: **pre-alpha**